Transitional age youth: History

 The phrase transitional aged youth (TAY and the variations listed above) originated in the foster care system but has since taken on broad applicability to other (primarily healthcare) sectors.
-Specifically, youth “in transition” can refer to “aging out” or being ineligible for pediatric health care services after turning 18 years old, or being ineligible for children’s mental health services at 18 years old in certain places.
+Specifically, youth "in transition" can refer to "aging out" or being ineligible for pediatric health care services after turning 18 years old, or being ineligible for children's mental health services at 18 years old in certain places.
 The adult outcomes for youth involved in various child-serving systems (special education, pediatric primary care, child and adolescent mental health, child welfare, and juvenile justice) came under scrutiny in the 1980s.
 As a result, planning around the transition from child to adult services became a focus across many systems.
 In mental health systems, the term transitional aged youth (TAY) has historically been associated with youth and young adults at high risk of poor transition outcomes due to complex needs, lack of a support system, and multiple challenges.
-Earlier studies on young adult outcomes used the term to describe individuals from 16–25 years old who have, or are at risk of having, Serious Mental Illness (SMI) or Serious Emotional Disturbance (SED), defined as serious emotional or behavioral difficulties that are psychological in origin, in combination with significant functional impairment, and arise by age 18 years.
+Earlier studies on young adult outcomes used the term to describe individuals from 16 to 25 years old who have, or are at risk of having, Serious Mental Illness (SMI) or Serious Emotional Disturbance (SED), defined as serious emotional or behavioral difficulties that are psychological in origin, in combination with significant functional impairment, and arise by age 18 years.
 Terminology has since evolved, both in mental health and in federal initiatives.
 For example, the Substance Abuse and Mental Health Services Administration (SAMHSA) has broadened its scope to include TAY with SED and in the general public, through its Now Is The Time Healthy Transitions program.
 This expansion likely reflects the growing knowledge that all youth of transition age are at risk for mental health issues, substance abuse disorders, and suicide.
 Therefore, TAY is being used more often to refer to all individuals within an age range, regardless of presence of SED or service system involvement.
-Other terms which overlap with TAY include Emerging Adulthood (EA), coined by Arnett who proposes EA as a normal discrete developmental phase for all persons 18-25; Adolescents and Young Adults (AYAs), historically those with cancer but now more generally referring to all health needs of 10-25 year-olds; and Youth and Young Adults (YAYAs).
-Sometimes, the acquisition of tasks during this developmental phase has been colloquially termed, “adulting”.
+Other terms which overlap with TAY include Emerging Adulthood (EA), coined by Arnett who proposes EA as a normal discrete developmental phase for all persons 18–25; Adolescents and Young Adults (AYAs), historically those with cancer but now more generally referring to all health needs of 10-25 year-olds; and Youth and Young Adults (YAYAs).
+Sometimes, the acquisition of tasks during this developmental phase has been colloquially termed, "adulting".